 Most DACC degree and certificate programs are approved by the New Mexico Department of Veterans' Services, State Approving Agency, for enrollment of persons eligible to receive VA education benefits.

 RESPONSIBILITY OF VETERAN STUDENTS.
 Students must be pursuing a degree or certificate in a specific program to be eligible to receive benefits.
 Admission procedures for veterans and other eligible persons are the same as those for all students.
 Degree plans or star degree audits from academic advisors must be submitted prior to any verification.
-For continued certification, students must submit an updated degree plan or star degree audit, registration document, and detailed class schedule to the DACC Veterans Program Office each semester.
+For continued certification, students must submit an updated degree plan or star degree audit, and registration document, to the DACC Veterans Program Office each semester.

 Veterans or dependents must notify the DACC Veterans Program Office when any one of the following occurs:

 - Dropping or adding course(s)